 ...it is time to plan your in-drawer outlet installation!
 Don't worry-Docking Drawer has created two technical libraries to make planning incredibly simple.

-The Docking Drawer Specification Library contains all of the technical resources you will need to specify an in-drawer outlet including:
+The Docking Drawer Support Library contains all of the technical resources you will need to specify an in-drawer outlet including: